eugnsp/library/README.md

 # Algorithms, data structures and C++ reference library

 This is a library of usefull references (web pages, papers, video, books) and notes on common algorithms and data structures.
-Currently is under construction, and will always be.

 ## Table of contents